burkhat/summit-connect-challenge-template/README.md

 ## Usage

-First of all: fork this repository!
-You need to make changes to it to work!
+**First of all: fork this repository!
+You need to make changes to it to work!**

 Once done: add 2 parameters into the `template.yaml`, `name` and `title`.
 You want to add them to `metadata`, next to where `description` is present.
-`name` should be a unique identifier and `title` is how it's going to be shown in Developer Hub
+`name` should be a unique identifier (a string without whitespaces, like: `userxy-summit-devhub-challenge`) and `title` is how it's going to be shown in Developer Hub.

+**Recommendation:** add your user ID along in `name` and `title` so it's easier to find later!

 Then: to make use of this template and therefore be able to deploy the application via Developer Hub, you need to add this template first.
 To do so: